gregory-at-allsbecom/gregory-at-allsbecom.github.io/_posts/2016-01-09-ubuntu-15-on-ibm-ideapad-100s.markdown

 ####  mmc0:

 Fat32 EFI  512MB - Important, set this partition with the boot flag. ext4 /     Delete all existing partitions and used remaining space on 64gb MMC

 ####  mmc1

 SWAP SWAP  4068MB
-  ext4 /home reaming space on 128GB MMC
+ext4 /home remaining space on 128GB MMC

 That was that.
 The installer did it's thing, I rebooted and had a nicely usable system with everything I needed already installed, from office, to development, and on and on...honestly, I don't, and probably never will understand, why people deal with Windows and having to individually install every little thing they need to do basic computing work; graphics, were good, wireless good, and sound good; that I plan to enjoy using for some time to come!

 I hope this helps you down the road to being productive with Linux on an ideapad 100s, it was a bit of a journey for me to get here.
 If not, I hope you found this information useful.
 Take care!